Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Ringdown and QNMs

 \subsection{Teukolsky formalism}

 Gravitational waves emitted in the ringdown phase of binary black hole mergers are described by linear perturbations on a background black hole spacetime (see \cite{Nakamura:1987zz,Sasaki:2003xr} for reviews).
 The perturbations on the Kerr spacetime are governed by a master equation called the Teukolsky equation~\cite{Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv} derived within the Newman-Penrose formalism~\cite{Newman:1961qr}.
-The master variable for the Teukolsky equation is $\rho^{-4}\Psi_4$, where $\rho=(r-ia\cos\theta)^{-1}$ and $\Psi_4$ is the component of the Weyl tensor projected onto null tetrads in the Newman-Penrose formalism.
-In the asymptotic region far from perturbed Kerr black hole, $\Psi_4$ is related to the gravitational wave strain by $\Psi_4 = \frac{1}{8} (\partial_t - \partial_r)^2(h_+ -i h_\times) $.
-Decomposing the master variable
+The master variable for the Teukolsky equation is $\rho^{-4}\Psi_4$, where $\rho=(r-ia\cos\theta)^{-1}$ and $\Psi_4$ is a component of the Weyl tensor projected onto null tetrads in the Newman-Penrose formalism.
+In the asymptotic region far from the perturbed Kerr black hole, $\Psi_4$ is related to the gravitational wave strain by $\Psi_4 = \frac{1}{2} \frac{\mathrm{d}^2}{\mathrm{d}t^2}(h_+ -i h_\times) $ at infinity~\cite{Nakamura:1987zz}.
+Decomposing the master variable by the Laplace transform

 the Teukolsky equation reduces to separate radial and angular equations:

 where $K=(r^2+a^2)\omega - ma $ and $\Delta=r^2-2Mr+a^2=(r-r_+)(r-r_-)$ with $r_\pm=M\pm\sqrt{M^2-a^2}$. $\lambda$ is the separation constant, and $T_{lm}$ is the source term (see \cite{Sasaki:2003xr} for detail expression).
 The angular function is normalized as